This Day In Music: March 23

 March 23, 1918 ~ Granville Henry McGhee, commonly known as jump blues singer, guitarist, songwriter Sticks McGhee, born in Knoxville, Tennessee, USA ~ Best known for first recording Drinkin' Wine Spo-dee-o-dee, which he co-wrote with J Mayo Williams, one of the songs pre-dating and pivotal to development of rock & roll.
 It would be covered by Wynonie Harris, Johnny Burnette, Jerry Lee Lewis, and others ~ McGhee passed away in 1961

 March 23, 1905 ~ Elisabeth Bunnenberg, commonly known as chanson singer Lale Andersen, born in Bremerhaven, Germany ~ Best known for her 1939 recording of Lili Marleen, a huge hit with German soldiers through the end of the war and eventually selling over a million copies.
 Nazi officials prohibited Andersen to perform altogether for some nine months because of the song and her association with Jewish friends.
 In desperation Andersen reportedly attempted suicide but failed.
 Forced to sing in several Nazi propaganda films before semi-retiring.
-After the war she returned scoring hits with Die Blaue Nacht Am Hafen and Ein Schiff Wird Kommen and represented Germany at the 1961 Eurovision Songfestival with Einmal Sehen Wir Uns Wieder reaching 13th place ~ Buttenberg passed away in 1972
+After the war she returned scoring hits with Die Blaue Nacht Am Hafen and Ein Schiff Wird Kommen and represented Germany at the 1961 Eurovision Songfestival with Einmal Sehen Wir Uns Wieder reaching thirteenth place ~ Buttenberg passed away in 1972

 March 23, 1898 ~ Tango pianist, composer Francisco de Caro born ~ Considered the most important representative of tango romanza.
 Brother of conductor, violinist, composer Julio de Caro.
 Influenced by Juan Carlos Cobián, Roberto Firpo, Eduardo Arolas.
 The latter would offer Julio a position in his orchestra after an impromptu performance in 1917.
 Francisco would later join him, as well as collaborate in other ensembles ~ De Caro passed away in 1976